-Based on statistical analysis, there was a significantly different effect of red ginger and warm water on labour pain reduction at the first stage of the active phase.
+Based on statistical analysis, there was a significant different effect of red ginger and warm water on the labour pain reduction at the first stage of active phase.
 Moreover, red ginger gave a greater contribution to the reduction of labour pain compared to warm water.
-Comparing the two methods, the greater Z value of red ginger tea consumption was found in comparison to the Z value of red ginger compress, reflecting that the drinking method was more effective than the compress method.
+Comparing the two methods, the greater Z value of red ginger tea consumption was found in comparison to the Z value of red ginger compress, reflected that the drinking method was more effective than the compress method.

-Following this research, we suggested doing optimization to find out the optimum amount of red ginger that should be consumed to relieve pain effectively.
-Considering that the compress method was also successfully reduced the degree of pain, we recommended developing a method to improve the penetration of the active compounds contained in red ginger into the skin.
-In the long run, the drug development of pain relief containing the active compounds in red ginger should be conducted.
+Following this research, we suggested to do an optimization to find out the optimum amount of the red ginger should be consumed to relieve pain effectively.
+Considering that the compress method was also successfully reduced the degree of pain, we recommended to develop a method to improve the penetration of the active compounds contained in red ginger into the skin.
+In the long run, the drug development of a pain relief containing the active compounds in red ginger should be conducted.